JBA TIBOR Reform

 Pursuant to Article 2(2) of the JBA TIBOR Operational Rules, JBATA reviews the status of compliance with the IOSCO Principles and discloses its overview on an annual basis (see the link below for details).

-JBATA has evaluated that compliance with the IOSCO Principles has been achieved by the First Phase of JBA TIBOR Reform.
-As described in this material, of some remaining issues recognized for IOSCO Principle 7 (Data Sufficiency) and Principle 13 (Transition) from a perspective of further enhancing the transparency, robustness, and reliability of JBA TIBOR, JBATA assesses that the issue for Principle 13 has been resolved through the publication of "Results of Public Consultation on fallback issues for JBA TIBOR" and the subsequent revision of relevant policy.
+JBATA has evaluated that compliance with the IOSCO Principles has been achieved through the First Phase of JBA TIBOR Reform.
+Regarding some remaining issues recognized for IOSCO Principle 7 (Data Sufficiency) and Principle 13 (Transition) from a perspective of further enhancing the transparency, robustness, and reliability of JBA TIBOR, JBATA assesses that the issue for Principle 13 has been resolved.
+In addition, with the permanent cessation of Euroyen TIBOR at the end of December 2024, JBATA plans to describe that "The remaining issue for Principle 7 has been resolved." in the next self-assessment results.

 Survey on JBA TIBOR Exposures